The WWF is run at a local level by the following offices...

 The sea has always been central to the economies of the Mediterranean.
-Tourism, fishing and other industries that depend on the Mediterranean Sea generate at least US$450 million a year and support millions of jobs.
+Tourism, fishing and other industries that depend on the Mediterranean Sea generate at least US$450 billion a year and support millions of jobs.
 And this maritime economy is still growing fast.

 It’s been called the “blue gold rush”: tourism, coastal development, shipping, aquaculture, oil and gas production, mining and offshore wind power are all set to increase dramatically in the Mediterranean Sea over the coming years.